Rebelski 2

 J: You’ve been touring with Peter Hook & the Light – how much has the music of Factory Records influenced your sound?

 MR: Loved New Order and The Happy Monday’s growing up.
-Mainly because new order have a keyboard heavy sound and I’ve always had a natural infinity with any synth related sounding music.
+Mainly because New Order have a keyboard heavy sound and I’ve always had a natural infinity with any synth related sounding music.
 I’m not sure if Factory Records has influenced my sound as a composer, as I’m more drawn to atmospherics in my compositions.

 J: You’re also a big fan of Brian Eno – have you ever met him?